kedomingo/lara-react-ts/README.md

 ### Admin app

-`AdminController::test` renders `resources/views/admin/admin.blade.php`.
+`AdminController::admin` renders `resources/views/admin/admin.blade.php`.
 This extends the layout `resources/views/layouts/adminkit.blade.php`.
 The layout file has a `div` with id `adminkit`.
 The `AdminKit` component sees this element and renders the app in it.

 The `AdminKit` component is made up of several sub-components, and is a wrapper for something.